aritra-codes/valorant-autotracker/README.md

 Currently, only [Windows](https://www.microsoft.com/en-gb/windows) is supported (as Valorant does not support other OSes).

-You must have [python 3.12 or higher](https://www.python.org/downloads/windows/) installed.
+You must have [Python 3.12 or higher](https://www.python.org/downloads/windows/) installed.

 ## Command Prompt Installation

-You must have [git](https://git-scm.com/download/win) installed.
+You must have [Git](https://git-scm.com/download/win) installed.

 Firstly, clone the repository (alternatively you can download and extract the repo):